Phone: 910-436-1436 ext. 3216

 1 year teaching 7th Grade Geography and World Cultures

-2 years teaching pre-IB Civics and World History
+2 years teaching 9th Grade pre-IB Civics and World History

 I believe that every child can learn.
 With the education the child receives they will become prosperous and successful members of society.
 I believe that children learn best through real world hands-on lessons.
 The great thing about hands-on lessons is that they provide an opportunity for teachers to engage several learning styles at once.
 A teacher should not just be a disseminator of knowledge, but a conduit through which learning is facilitated.
 In order to accomplish this a classroom needs to be caring and supportive place.